bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/003_Year-2017/20170820A_the-seed-is-good-and-the-time-is-right.md

 - Speak the Word - The Power in Speaking the Word
 - Live the Word
 - "CAST UPON THE WATERS"
+- Invest in people

 ## The Time is Right

+- don't listen to the wind
+- morning vs evening, still sow
+- don't die with seed in your hand (tree)